RowwYourBoat/ElytraMayhem/README.md

   borderShrinkingDurationInSeconds - How long it takes for the border to reach the size of 1

 To reset all config files, you can use the command **/battle settings reset**.

+## Additional Information
+If you configure the settings from within the game, there will be limits to what value you can enter.
+If you decide to ignore these limits by editing the settings.yml file yourself and the plugin breaks because of it, I am not responsible.